 Late spring or early autumn is a great option as well if you want to avoid the massive crowds.
 Usually, the weather is still lovely, but you can expect more rainy days.

-Thanks to its Mediterranean climate, winters in Rome are usually mild, which makes it one of the best winter sun destinations in Europe.
 The city is considerably more empty during this time and prices are typically lower as well.
 On the other hand, sunsets are quite early so you won’t have that much time to enjoy the sights in daylight.

 How to get around in Rome